Why do you think the United Kingdom has never drafted a formal written constitution?

 Perhaps most advantageously, a written constitution would offer the UK increased accountability and predictability of mitigating the danger of exercising executive power arbitrarily or discriminatorily.
 It is worth noting that although the executive branch is not the only source of power within the UK, it remains the most powerful compared to the others (Blackburn, 2015).
 The executive branch shapes citizens’ rights and liberties into law.
 However, theoretically, enough political will could fundamentally weaken those rights through Acts of Parliament or amendments.
 This is remarkably prescient following the aftermath of Brexit, wherein employment regulations set by the European Union (EU) have been amendable within the UK since 2021, providing “they do not create an unfair advantage” (Taylor, 2021).

-Arguably the most significant disadvantage of a UK-written constitution would be the risk of centralising more power in London.
+Arguably, the most significant disadvantage of a UK-written constitution would be the risk of centralising more power in London.
 Such concentration of power could undermine the impact of the devolved nations (Wales, Scotland, and Northern Ireland).
 Such a departure from tradition would require enormous social and political consensus as it would transform how laws and principles are formed in the UK.

 References